johngcanning/Govstaffquestionnaire/README.md

 Govstaffquestionnaire
 Paper questionnaire for UK school governors to use with school staff.
 This questionnaire has been built in LaTeX.
-For more on how to install and use LaTeX visit http://www.latex-project.org/ Unlike a questionnaire produced in word processing software the programming controls the whole layout of the questionnaire.
+For more on how to install and use LaTeX visit http://www.latex-project.org/ Unlike a questionnaire produced in word processing software the programming controls the whole layout of the questionnaire.A sample of the .pdf output is available at http://johncanning.net/wp/wp-content/uploads/2015/12/general-governor-questionnaire.pdf

 Notes on use.